Rubén López Sabariego: Cuban reaction

-Gonzalez, Lopez's widow, was profiled in Cuban publications for years after the event.
+González, López's widow, was profiled in Cuban publications for years after the event.

 The Virgin Islands Daily News cited the killing in 1966, as an example of the kind of incident that led to Cuba refusing to sign a treaty in 1966.

-Fidel Castro offered an account of Lopez's death, based on the conclusions of the Cuban pathologists at Lopez's autopsy, that Lopez's body showed the effects of weeks of beating and torture.
+Fidel Castro offered an account of López's death, based on the conclusions of the Cuban pathologists at López's autopsy, that López's body showed the effects of weeks of beating and torture.

-In October 2011, Radioangulo listed injuries to his body that had led Cuban pathologists to conclude Lopez had been tortured.
+In October 2011, Radioangulo listed injuries to his body that had led Cuban pathologists to conclude López had been tortured.